multirobotplayground/Jazzy-Multi-Robot-Sandbox/docs/usage.md

 ## [Adding More Robots](#adding-more-robots)

 To add more robots simply run one of the robot spawn launch files I've configured specifying a namespace different from the ones from the robots already running.
-For example, if you wanna add an extra Husky under the namespace robot_7 at x=3, y,3, z=0.5, run the following.
+For example, if you wanna add an extra Husky under the namespace robot_7 at x=3, y,3, z=0.5, run the following command in a new terminal or with ```tmux```.

 ```bash
 ros2 launch multi-robot-simulations gazebo_spawn_husky_launch.py namespace:=robot_7 x:=3.0 y:=3.0 z:=0.5
 ```

-if the robots loads correctly, the launch file should handle the transformations and parametrization stuff for you, publishing the correct topics under the specified namespace.
+if the robot is loaded correctly, the launch file should handle the transformations and parametrization stuff for you, publishing the correct topics under the specified namespace.
 You should see the following in your Ignition Gazebo.

 ![new_robot](images/new_robot.png "New robot")